humbug/humbug/README.md

 ```

 The phar is signed with an openssl private key.
 You will need the pubkey file
 to be stored beside the phar file at all times in order to use it.
+If you rename
+`humbug.phar` to `humbug`, for example, then also rename the key from
+`humbug.phar.pubkey` to `humbug.pubkey`.

 The phar releases are currently done manually so they will not be updated with the
 same frequency as git master.
 To update your current phar, just run: